Sampling with Mollified Interaction Energy Descent: Experiments

 \subsection{Constrained sampling}

 \textbf{Uniform sampling in 2D.} We consider uniform sampling in the square $[-1,1]^2$ with $500$ particles.
 We reparameterize our particles using $\tanh$ to eliminate the constraint and show results with various choices of mollifiers---we always choose the smallest $\eps$ while the optimization remains stable.
-We compare our method with SVMD and MSVGD proposed for constrained sampling by \citet{shi2021sampling} using mirror map $\phi(\theta) = \sum_{i=1}^n \left(\log \frac{1}{1-\theta_i} + \log \frac{1}{1+\theta_i} \right)$ as in \citet{ahn2021efficient}.
+We compare our method with mirror LMC \citep{zhang2020wasserstein} and SVMD/MSVGD by \citet{shi2021sampling} using entropic mirror map $\phi(\theta) = \sum_{i=1}^n \left((1+\theta_i)\log(1+\theta_i) + (1-\theta_i)\log(1-\theta_i) \right)$.
 To demonstrate that SVGD and KSDD break down in constrained domains, we implement these two methods adapted to the constrained setting using the same reparameterization as our method.
-The initial particles are drawn uniformly from $[-0.5,0.5]^2$ for all methods.
+The initial particles are drawn uniformly from $[-0.5,0.5]^2$.

 The left plot of \cref{fig:uniform_box} shows that quantitatively our method achieves much lower energy distance and $W_2$ distance (compared to a $5000$ i.i.d. samples uniformly drawn in $[-1, 1]^2$.).
 On the right of \cref{fig:uniform_box}, we visualize the samples from each method.
-We see that samples from SVGD collapse and samples from KSDD are non-uniform (we choose kernel size $0.1$ for KSDD that produces the best result; otherwise it will collapse like SVGD).
-SVMD and MSVGD fail to draw samples near the boundary because they use mapping $\nabla \phi^*(\eta) = \nicefrac{(\sqrt{1+\eta^2} - 1)}{\eta}$ (coordinate-wise arithmetic) to push unconstrained samples to $[-1,1]^2$, yet coordinates of $\eta$ need to go to $\infty$ to make $\nabla \phi^*(\eta)$ land close to the boundary.
-We verify this phenomenon by using $\nabla \phi^*(\eta)$ as the reparametrization map in MIED: indeed as shown the the bottom right of \cref{fig:uniform_box}, with such reparameterization MIED also fails to capture samples near the boundary.
+We see that samples from SVGD with an adaptive kernel collapse---we investigate this issue in \cref{sec:collapse}.
+Samples from SVGD with a fixed kernel size and KSDD are non-uniform (we choose kernel sizes that produce the best result).
+While SVMD creates locally clustered artifacts, MSVGD produces good results.
+For mirror LMC, the resulting samples are not evenly spaced, resulting in worse $W_2$ distances.
 When using $\tanh$ as the reparameterization map, MIED produces decent results for all three families of mollifiers (Riesz, Gaussian, Laplace).
-This highlight the flexibility of our method with constraint handling, whereas for SVMD and MSVGD, the mirror map has to chosen carefully to be the gradient of a strongly convex function while capturing the constraints.
+When using the same entropic mirror map, MIED also produces good results.
+This highlights the flexibility of our method with constraint handling, whereas, for LMC and SVMD/MSVGD, the mirror map has to be chosen carefully to be the gradient of a strongly convex function while capturing the constraints.